myzhan/boomer/docs/source/what-is-boomer.rst

 Using goroutines to run you code concurrently will outperform the gevent implementation in Locust.
 That's why I created this project.

-It connects to the locust master, receives commands and reports the test results periodically.

 Remember, use it as a library, not a general-purpose benchmarking tool.

 Features